 I recently got a new product to review – PeopleTowles.
 PeopleTowels are 100% organic cotton, reusable personal hand towels meant to be carried with you on-the-go which will eliminate the need for paper towels or electric hand air dryers when you’re out and about.

-I asked my boyfriend to be part of said review and he said, “Why would I want to carry a personal hand towel around?” then went on to explain that paper towels serve more than one purpose – they dry your hands sure but they also protect you from germs.
+I asked my friend to be part of said review and he said, “Why would I want to carry a personal hand towel around?” then went on to explain that paper towels serve more than one purpose – they dry your hands sure but they also protect you from germs.
 For example, he said he washes, then uses that same paper towel to open the bathroom door on the way out.
-It’s a perfectly valid concern and I’ll for sure be adding it to my review, but what I’m wondering is if that concern is valid enough to warrant the use of millions of paper towels each year.
+It’s a perfectly valid concern and I added it to my review, but what I’m wondering is if that concern is valid enough to warrant the use of millions of paper towels each year.

 What about however, when you venture further into the store?